-- 6.1 The forms of proxy accompanying the notice should conform to the Rules and should incorporate the name of the company and the date of the meeting before despatch in order to reduce the possibility of errors by creditors in completing the forms.
-The proxy must not be sent out with the name or description of any other person inserted on it. - 6.2 Faxed Proxies should not be treated as invalid solely on the basis that they have been transmitted by fax. - 6.3 Proxies which are lodged out of time should be treated as invalid.
+- 22. The forms of proxy accompanying the notice should conform to the Rules and should incorporate the name of the company and the date of the meeting before despatch in order to reduce the possibility of errors by creditors in completing the forms.
+The proxy must not be sent out with the name or description of any other person inserted on it. - 23.
+Proxies to be used at the meeting are valid only if they are lodged by the time stated in the notice convening the meeting to the place specified in the notice.
+Faxed proxies should not be treated as invalid solely on the basis that they have been transmitted by fax. - 24.
+Proxies which are lodged out of time should be treated as invalid.
 Proxies which are incorrectly completed in a material way will be invalid.
 There is a requirement for proxies to be signed by the principal or by a person authorised by him, in which case the nature of the authority must be stated.

-Proxies which are unsigned or which do not explain the authority under which they are signed will therefore, be invalid.
-However, proxies should not be rejected simply because of a minor error in their completion provided:
+Proxies which are unsigned or which do not explain the authority under which they are signed will, therefore, be invalid.
+However, proxies should not be rejected simply because of a minor error in their completion provided: - (a) the form of proxy sent with the notice of the meeting (or a substantially similar form) has been used;